-Stances of Faiths on LGBT Issues: Presbyterian Church (USA)
+Stances of Faiths on LGBTQ Issues: Presbyterian Church (USA)

 With its roots in the 16th century teachings of John Calvin, the Presbyterian Church (U.S.A.) boasts 1.4 million members who participate in more than 10,000 congregations across the country.
 The largest Presbyterian organization in the country, the denomination was formed in 1983 when the southern-based Presbyterian Church in the U.S. (PCUS) joined the northern-based United Presbyterian Church in the U.S.A.
 (UPCUSA) to form a single entity.
 The Presbyterian Church (USA) remains distinct from the Presbyterian Church in America [link to stance page], which tends toward less inclusive policies.

 The Presbyterian name derives from the Greek word for “elders” – lay leaders who govern the church and are chosen by its congregants.
 According to the denomination’s web site, elders work closely with clergy to, “exercise leadership, government, and discipline and have responsibilities for the life of a particular church as well as the church at large.”
 Elders serve at every level of leadership from “sessions,” which govern a single church, to “presbyteries,” consisting of regional church communities, to the General Assembly, representing the entire denomination.